 Additional Program Details

-Maine Harvest Bucks (MHB) are issued to SNAP customers at markets based on how much SNAP they use to purchase any SNAP-eligible food items at market.
+Maine Harvest Bucks (MHB) are issued to SNAP customers at markets based on how much SNAP spend.
 Our markets all match MHB dollar for dollar.

 For instance, if a shopper spends $15 with SNAP at a participating market, they’ll be given an EXTRA $15 of Maine Harvest Bucks to go spend at the market.
 That totals their spending to $30 worth of fresh, local food at the market!